-One of the best things you can do for meal prep is cooking dry beans and having them ready in your refrigerator or freezer.
+One of the best things you can do for meal prep is cook dry beans and store them in your refrigerator or freezer.

-I love the instant pot to cook any types of beans and chickpeas.
-It is so much quicker than cooking on the stovetop, and so much cheaper than buying canned.
-Here are my Mexican black beans and instant pot chickpeas recipes.
+I love using the Instant Pot to cook any type of beans and chickpeas.
+It is so much quicker than cooking on the stovetop and so much cheaper than buying canned.
+Here are my Mexican black beans and Instant Pot chickpeas recipes.

 - What are White Beans?